-- Check with the financial aid office of the school you plan to attend to find out if you should file any other applications. - □ Read and follow directions, filling out the application properly and neatly.
+- ☐ Check with the financial aid office of the school you plan to attend to find out if you should file any other applications. - □ Read and follow directions, filling out the application properly and neatly.
 You may be disqualified for failing to complete all questions, answering them incorrectly or missing the deadline. - Pay attention to mailing addresses and filing deadlines.
-Like the FAFSA, other application forms should be filed as early as possible. - ☐ If you apply by mail, keep copies of everything and a record of the dates you mailed them.
-You might want to send your materials by registered mail, return receipt requested. - □ Talk with your counselor about scholarships available in your community.
-If you think you may be eligible, apply. - Check the school's website for descriptions of additional scholarships or financial aid for which you can apply.
-You can find school websites in Chapter 3. - Apply, apply, apply.
+Like the FAFSA, other application forms should be filed as early as possible. - ☐ Talk with your counselor about scholarships available in your community.
+If you think you may be eligible, apply. - ☐ Check the school's website for descriptions of additional scholarships or financial aid for which you can apply.
+You can find school websites in Chapter 3. - □ Apply, apply, apply.
 By applying for several types of aid, you increase your chances of receiving enough to pay your school costs.